 The Texas Lemon Law specifically covers consumers who purchase or lease motor vehicles at retail from a Texas dealer.
 Often times a used car’s warranty has long since expired.

 “In the event the manufacturer’s warranty has expired, it’s possible the consumer may still be able to force the manufacturer to repair the vehicle as long as the problems were complained of to an authorized dealership of the manufacturer while the vehicle was still under the manufacturer’s warranty,” Ross said.

 Ross said a better path forward for used car owners facing problems is through the federal Magnuson-Moss Warranty Act.

 “The Warranty Act allows consumers to seek financial relief from the vehicle’s manufacturer after the manufacturer has failed to repair the vehicle within a reasonable number of attempts or after having a reasonable opportunity,” Ross said.
 “As long as the consumer complained to the manufacturer (through its authorized dealerships) of the problems while the issues were still covered under the manufacturer’s original warranty, the consumer may be entitled to relief under the Warranty Act.”

-Even though there’s no used vehicle lemon law in the state, Allen Stewart, P.C. may still be able to help you with your lemon vehicle.
+Allen Stewart, P.C. may still be able to help you with your lemon vehicle.
 The only way to know is to contact us today to discuss your case’s details.
 Depending on the specific circumstances of your vehicle, its problems and its warranty coverage, you still may have legal options.
 Just because there’s no lemon law for used vehicles doesn’t mean you shouldn’t contact us.

 The lemon law attorneys of Allen Stewart, P.C. are ready to use their combined decades of experience to help you with your lemon car.
-Reach out today so they can sort through the legal weeds to help you find your path to justice and fair compensation.